 Plan for Re-opening

-We will begin our in-person worship services outdoors on our labyrinth following the guidelines set forth by the Episcopal Diocese of Oklahoma, the Tulsa Health Department, and the Center for Disease Control (CDC).
-We will move into the nave for our in-person worship services later as we continue to comply with the guidelines.
-The date has yet to be determined.
+We have resumed our in-person worship services (currently held at 8:00 a.m.) following the guidelines set forth by the Episcopal Diocese of Oklahoma, the Tulsa Health Department (THD), and the Center for Disease Control (CDC).

 Parishioners wishing to attend in-person worship services must call the church office no later than noon on the Friday before the Sunday worship service to reserve their space(s).
-Reservations need to be made for outdoor worship services and for worship services held inside the church.
+Reservations need to be made for worship services at the church.
 All reservations will be made on a first come, first served basis.
 Each person, couple, or family will be assigned a seat number in a pew/chair.
 Should reservations be full when a person calls, then they will be first on the list for the following Sunday.

-Before entering the building all parishioners will sign-in, use hand sanitizer, wear the facemask (brought by the parishioner or given to them, and practice social distancing of six feet from others.
+Before entering the building all parishioners will sign-in, use hand sanitizer, wear the facemask (brought by the parishioner or given to them), and practice social distancing of six feet from others.

 · Facemasks will be mandatory for everyone attending in-person worship.
 We will be providing the facemask if the parishioner does not bring his/her own.

 · Children who are under two years of age will not be required to wear a facemask.